hughhigin/RNA_reading/README.md

 This is an attempt to document the most relevant papers for research in the Pollack lab into RNA structure-function and RNA-protein interactions.
 Inspired by [this repository](https://github.com/yangkky/Machine-learning-for-proteins)

 Papers within each category are listed in reverse chronoligcal order.
-Categories subject to reorganization as the collection develops, and TBD are a list of tags for easier searching.
+Categories subject to reorganization as the collection develops, and tags are included for easier searching.

 ## Categories: